 I may not respond quickly, but I will eventually.

 I absolutely love getting mail!
-Nothing brightens a day like an unexpected card or package.
+Nothing brightens a day like an unexpected piece of mail.

 You can write me here: